bentomhall/nih-system/lineages/Cultures.md

 ***Proficiencies***: Religion, Insight, a musical instrument

 ***Consensus Builder***: You have advantage on any Charisma (Persuasion) check made to improve someone's attitude toward you.

+***Children of the Congregation***: You learn a cantrip of your choice from the Priest list.
+Wisdom is the casting ability for this cantrip.

 ##### Wyrmhold Clan